More than 15 million tourists visit Budapest every year, and most of them want to experience a Thermal Bath in the City of Spas.

 The Thermal Baths

-These are the baths with naturally warm spring water with lots of minerals that come from the karst caves under Budapest.
+These are the baths with naturally warm spring water and lots of minerals from the karst caves under Budapest.

 Since this spring water is rich in Magnesium, Calcium, Sulphate-Chloride, Hydrogen-Carbonate, Fluoride Ions, Sodium, etc., it is ideal for soaking and healing.